Our free membership, business.com+, takes the pain out of choosing new business services.

 This sort of thing happens all the time.
 For example, Boston Market used to be called Boston Chicken.
 Then, it wanted to add other types of foods to the menu and had to embark on a rebranding exercise that cost the company more than $14 million.
 It’s best to get it right from the beginning.

 Just as it’s crucial to reserve a domain name with your brand name, you should scoop up other digital versions of your brand name.
-For example, you’ll want to build a social media presence for your brand name, so lock down your Twitter, LinkedIn, Pinterest, Facebook, TikTok and Instagram accounts.
+For example, you’ll want to build a social media presence for your brand name, so lock down your X (formerly Twitter), LinkedIn, Pinterest, Facebook, TikTok and Instagram accounts.

-If your brand name isn’t available on platforms you want to use for social media marketing, you may even rethink the name.
+If your brand name isn’t available on platforms you want to use for social media marketing, you may even want to rethink the name.

 TipBottom line

-Add monitoring tools to your social media marketing strategy to track brand name mentions.
+Incorporate monitoring tools into your social media marketing strategy to track brand mentions.
 You'll be able to respond to customers who mention your brand and see how the public perceives your offerings.

 The strongest brand names are distinctive.
 When someone hears your brand name, they should associate it only with your company’s products or services.

-Gather your team to brainstorm characteristics, values and emotions related to your brand offering.
+Gather your team to brainstorm the characteristics, values and emotions associated with your brand offering.
 Then, try these strategies:

 • Word combinations: Examples of word-combination brand names include PayPal and Snapchat.